GiveMeAllYourCats/cipher-chain/README.md

         memoryCost: 1024 * 4, // 4mb
         timeCost: 4
       },
-      pbkdf2: { // some pbkdf2 setings you could do
+      pbkdf2: { // some pbkdf2 setings you could do, since 'use' in options is set to 'argon2' this is obsolete
         rounds: 10000,
         hash: 'sha512'
       }